Talha-Dag/BlogGo/README.md

 What is BlogGo?

-BlogGo is a free online site where you can write using the necessary customizations.
+In short, BlogGo is a free online site where you can write using the necessary customizations.